MonashBioinformaticsPlatform/trimviz/README.md

 ### Quickstart:

-*Note: if trimviz is slow, consider using -k argument to speed up analysis of large files*
+*Note: -k argument can speed up analysis of large files and remove the seqtk requirement*

 <br>